Association: accounting obligation, what you need to know

 When does the statutory auditor become mandatory?#

-The appointment of a statutory auditor in an association is mandatory in several situations defined by the Commercial Code (Article L. 612-4) and the law of 1 July 1901 (Article 8 bis).
+The appointment of a statutory auditor in an association is mandatory in several situations defined by the Commercial Code (Articles L. 612-1 and L. 612-4); the 1901 law itself contains no article on accounting or on the statutory auditor.

 Legal thresholds for auditor appointment#

-An association must appoint a statutory auditor if it exceeds at least one of the following three thresholds for two consecutive financial years:
+An association carrying out an economic activity must appoint a statutory auditor when, at the closing date, it exceeds at least two of the three following thresholds:

 | Criterion | 2026 Threshold |